18×2 Beyond Youthful Days: Pre-production

 After attaching to the project in 2019, Michihito Fujii spent four years penning the screenplay.
 He retained several background settings from Jimmy Lai's travelogue, including Lai's occupation as a video game developer and the names of the two main characters, Jimmy and Ami.
 However, he made numerous amendments, such as changing the story's background from Chiayi to Tainan, the hometown of Fujii's Taiwanese grandfather, as he found an older city more fitting for the film's tone.
-The time period was adjusted from 1996 to 2006, aligning it with Fujii's adolescence and allowing for a better grasp of the social atmosphere.
-Fujii also added backstories for Jimmy, detailing his venture into starting his own video game company, and explored the reasons why Ami traveled to Taiwan, which further enhanced their character arcs.
+The time period was adjusted from 1996 to 2006, fitting Fujii's adolescence and allowing for a better grasp of the social atmosphere.
+Fujii also added backstories for Jimmy, detailing his venture into starting his own video game company, and revealed the reasons why Ami traveled to Taiwan, which further strengthened their character arcs.
 Brian Lee, a real-life friend of Jimmy Lai and a video game developer for SIGONO, also influenced the portrayal of Jimmy's entrepreneurial failure.
 Opus: Rocket of Whispers and Opus: Echo of Starsong, two video games developed by Lee, were featured in the film.